Best Scope for Ruger 10/22 – The 4 Best Ones for Takedown, Carbine, and More

 The Glass Is Surprisingly Clear

 Credit where it’s due: for the price, the Athlon delivers better optical clarity than I expected.
 The fully multi-coated lenses produce a bright, crisp image when the parallax isn’t fighting you.
 Colors are natural, contrast is decent, and I didn’t notice significant chromatic aberration or edge distortion.
-Several shooters on forums have reported being impressed with the Neos glass quality relative to what they paid.
-My testing confirmed that impression.
+On the 10/22, where the parallax issue already limits close-range image quality, the glass rarely felt like the weak link.
 It’s not Leupold quality, but it hangs with the Vortex and Burris in good lighting conditions.
 Low light is another story; the image dims faster than the more expensive options.

 The BDC22 Reticle Works At Distance